austin-bitcoin-developers/regtest-dev-environment/README.md

 # Bitcoin Regtest Environment

+### Introduction

+The goal of this presentation is to set up a development environment, where you can run multiple nodes in a simulated environment without having to sync to testnet.
+We will set up 3 nodes and experiment with the cli/rpc commands to send transactions between nodes and analyze the makeup of a transaction.

 ### Install Bitcoin Core

 If you don't have the Bitcoin Core software installed on your computer, you can install it [here](https://bitcoin.org/en/download).